 The team are all successfully advising clients from a range of industries.
 Simon is freed up to explore new avenues for revenue, and can spend time nurturing clients that need his help.
 The rebrand has been successful, and white labelling reflects the new look firm across the Futrli platform, tying all their services together.

 We were previously SRK Accounting but that name wasn’t really cutting it as we were helping our clients with a lot more than accounting.
-We needed a new brand identity to let everyone know what we’re really about: helping our clients build great businesses so they can have great lives.
+The firm needed a new brand identity to let everyone know what we’re really about: helping our clients build great businesses so they can have great lives.
 So we help them plan their business and get their business performing well so they can effectively make money and meet their own personal goals.

 We love the name GrowFactor and we love the logo.
 The eight strands match the eight services we provide.
-For every client we find out what their ‘grow factor’ is and match up the services that they need.
+For every client, we find out what their ‘grow factor’ is and match up the services that they need.

 Our core service is always going to be accountancy because we’re chartered accountants but I think that businesses expect a lot more now.
 When it’s a growing business, they’re going to need access to cash, so we help with cashflow forecasting and funding.
 We rely on Futrli alone for that.

 Our core services are around cash, profit, growth and one area we’re really going to start pushing over the next year because we’re good at it is strategic coaching.
 We’re launching a boardroom programme too, a six to eight-week course to teach business owners to really understand and get the best out of their numbers – not be afraid of them.
 We aim to empower our clients.